umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/content-picker.md

 Set the type of node, the root node of the tree, or query for the root node.

-For querying content you can specify a dynamic root:
+For querying content, you can specify a dynamic root:

 <figure><img src="../../images/mntp_node_type.png" alt=""><figcaption></figcaption></figure>